Foresight-Augmented-Reality/foresight-sdk/README.md

 }
 ```

-Currently we only support fetching all avaiable beacons.
+Currently we only support fetching all avaiable beacons and buttons.

-Fetching Lighthouses can be triggered when your UI code is ready to load from the remote server:
+Fetching Lighthouses and buttons can be triggered when your UI code is ready to load from the remote server:

 ```swift
 var body: some View {